ismailhozza/trinomi/README.md

 ## Courses

 Courses are very similar to groups.
+This feature is included in [GenA](https://github.com/ismailhozza/gena), but not in Trinomi.

 ## Fees